Updated – Originally published March 14, 2023

 If any red flags appear while monitoring those two categories then take the opportunity to discuss them with your child.
 This gives them the chance to share with you, rather than feeling like they’ve been “found out.”
 Of course, it is important to trust your instincts as a parent and if you suspect they are in danger and are hiding that then you should act accordingly.

-“Severe depression, suicidal ideation, self-harm, suspected bullying or predation are cases parents may need to check their child’s phones,” says Nancy Darling, parenting author and professor of psychology at Oberlin College.
-She counsels, “You can say, ‘This is your phone and I respect your privacy, and here are the times I may need to look.”
+According to Nancy Darling, parenting author and professor of psychology at Oberlin College, if a child is showing signs of serious depression, suicidal ideation, self-harm, stalking, suspected bullying, or involvement with a predator, parents may need to check their child’s phones.
+Darling counsels, “You can say, ‘This is your phone and I respect your privacy, and here are the times I may need to look.”

 Do Not: Rely on Damage Control